dgszabo/chat-app/README.md

 ### Frontend

-To setup the frontend react app, move to the chat-frontend folder in terminal.
-While in the root of the chat-frontend folder in terminal, type:
+To setup the frontend react app, move to the frontend folder in terminal.
+While in the root of the frontend folder in terminal, type:
 ```sh
 npm install
 ```

-To start the app, while in the root of the chat-frontend folder in terminal, type:
+To start the app, while in the root of the frontend folder in terminal, type:
 ```sh
 npm start
 ```